- Home

 Should I join a clinical trial?

-Your doctor or nurse may suggest that you take part in a clinical trial.
-Doctors run clinical trials to test new or modified treatments to see if they are better than current methods.
+Your doctor or nurse may suggest you take part in a clinical trial.
+Clinical trials test new or modified treatments to see if they are better than current methods.
 For example, if you join a randomised trial for a new treatment, you will be chosen at random to receive either the best existing treatment or the modified new treatment.
-Over the years, clinical trials have improved palliative care and the management of common symptoms of advanced cancer, and led to better outcomes.
+Over the years, trials have improved palliative care and the management of common symptoms of advanced cancer.

 You may find it helpful to talk to your specialist, clinical trials nurse or GP, or to get a second opinion.
 If you decide to take part in a clinical trial, you can withdraw at any time.